“Daddy, I don’t want to go to school!”

 Not a proud stay-home-dad moment.

 It all boils down again to my expectations of my child, something I’ve touched on in past blog posts.
-It’s about how, as a special needs parent, I need to parry down those expectations regularly.
+It’s about how, as a special needs parent, I need to pare down those expectations regularly.

 It’s tiring though when after what feels like several years, I’m still telling him the same old-same old.
 Things like “swallow your saliva”, “pick up the toys on the floor”, “don’t wet your bed”, “wash your hands and feet when you return from outdoors”, “pack your school bag”, etc.